infokiller/web-search-navigator/README.md

 ## Keybindings

+_Note: All shortcuts can be customized to your like via options._

 *   `↓`/`j`: Select next search result
 *   `↑`/`k`: Select previous previous result
 *   `←`/`h`: Navigate to previous search result page